-Which leads me to our coffee table.
+This leads me to how I did a refinish of our coffee table.
 We bought it almost 8 years ago right after we got married and had it stained.
 It was stained a light maple color because… I asked for it!
 I know, I know, I’m the reason it’s so ugly!
-But hear me out, it fit well in our last house just not so much here.
+But hear me out, it fits well in our last house just not so much here.
 We bought it from a local furniture store that specializes in solid wood pieces that are ready for staining or finishing by yourself or them.
-Since the coffee table is in good condition I figured some paint would help it match the current farmhouse decor.
+Since the coffee table is in good condition I figured some refinishing of the coffee would help it blend into the current farmhouse decor.

 After my first failed and then the successful attempt at milk paint on the old bar stool I tried again on a small old wooden tool crate.
 It went a lot better!
 And then I painted a side table that matched the coffee table in Miss Mustard Seed milk paint in Ironstone and again it went great.
 So I figured I was ready to tackle a bigger piece of furniture.